ibexa/documentation-developer/docs/guide/extending_ez_platform_ui.md

                 - { identifier: required, value: 1 }
     ```

     - `attributes` - contains the field's attributes.
-You can place here custom attributes for new fields, like in <https://github.com/ezsystems/ezstudio-form-builder/blob/master/bundle/Resources/config/default_fields.yml#L33>.
-There are also [four default attributes](https://github.com/ezsystems/ezstudio-form-builder/blob/master/lib/Core/Definition/FieldDefinition.php#L16-L19) that are used for every field: `LABEL_NAME`, `LABEL_HELP_TEXT`, `LABEL_ADMIN_LABEL` and `LABEL_PLACEHOLDER_TEXT`.
+You can place here custom attributes for new fields.
+There are also four default attributes that are used for every field: `LABEL_NAME`, `LABEL_HELP_TEXT`, `LABEL_ADMIN_LABEL` and `LABEL_PLACEHOLDER_TEXT`.
 If you wish, you can override them in your configuration.

     - `views` - provides a list of views that will be used to display the field.
 At least one view must be defined, with the keys `name`, `thumbnail` and `template`, for example: